-To graduate from Hanover High School, a student must have earned at least 120 credits and comply with all state accountability requirements.
+In order to graduate from Hanover High School, a student must have earned at least 120 credits and complied with all state accountability requirements.

 Other requirements may be determined by the school administration in relation to the program, otherwise the additional credits needed for a graduation may be selected from among elective courses.
 For the total number of credits required please see the high school program of studies or student handbook.